tioxii/portfolio/README.md

 This repository consists of projects I have done during my time at the University or during my free time.

 ## Battleships
 This a project a did during my first semester at University.
 The task was to do a project in C and apply everything we learned so far.
 This could have been anything.
-I decided to implement Battleships (https://en.wikipedia.org/wiki/Battleship_(game)) by using SDL2.
+I decided to implement Battleships (https://en.wikipedia.org/wiki/Battleship_(game)) using SDL2.
 The code is not good, and is definitly not an example on how I code today.
 This project is supposed to show one of my passions.
 In order to run the project, which I do not recommend, you need to install SDL2.

 ## Bachelor's Thesis